Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, well-structured sentence that efficiently conveys the tool's purpose and key features with no unnecessary words.
+The description is a single sentence that conveys the tool's purpose and scope efficiently with no redundant information.
+Every element (side-by-side, specific metrics, machine count) is directly relevant.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.